deepesh25/Navigus/README.md

 # Navigus-Assinment-1
-Only specific user allowed to access page for Access try
+Only specific user allowed to access
+For Login try
 Username:=Deepesh
 Password:-1234